Kanban vs Scrum in 2024: What’s the Difference & Which Is Better?

 What Is Kanban?

-Unlike scrum, the kanban method dates back to the 1940s.
-It was first developed by industrial engineer Taiichi Ohno.
-Kanban is a Japanese word that translates to “sign board.”
-In the kanban workflow, users create boards for the projects they’re working on.
-The kanban method offers a simplified overview of how work is developing and helps everyone keep on track.
+Kanban is a Japanese word that translates to “sign board” and in the kanban workflow, users create boards for the projects they’re working on.
+The kanban method dates back to the 1940s.
+It offers a simplified overview of how work is developing and helps everyone keep on track and has two main parts:

 Continuing with the example, a kanban manager will assign a “work ordered” card to a team member.
 The team member then moves the card to “work in progress” as soon as they begin the task.
 Once they have finished the task, the card is placed in “work complete.”